 Editor's note: The above video showing the damage to the bridge first aired in September 2019.

-HOUSTON — Good news for drivers who frequently travel I-10 east of Houston: the westbound bridge over the San Jacinto River is open again.
+HOUSTON — Good news for drivers who frequently travel I-10 east of Houston: the westbound and eastbound bridges over the San Jacinto River are fully open again.

 A few days after the incident, photos released by the Texas Department of Transportation showed crews putting up a concrete divider on the bridge that was not damaged.